JuliaLang/julia/doc/stdlib/base.rst

 .. function:: stride(A, k)

-   Returns the size of the stride along dimension k
+   Returns the distance in memory (in number of elements) between adjacent elements in dimension k

 .. function:: strides(A)

-   Returns a tuple of the linear index distances between adjacent elements in each dimension
+   Returns a tuple of the memory strides in each dimension

 Constructors
 ~~~~~~~~~~~~